-- and no troubles when you brush your teeth or floss because of removability
+- so no troubles when you brush your teeth or floss because of removability

 How much does Invisalign cost without insurance?

-On average, the price of Invisalign costs between $3000 and $8000 or more depending on your dental conditions.
-Some factors can influence the price like:
+On average, the price of Invisalign costs between $3,000 and $7,000 or more depending on your dental conditions.
+Some factors can influence the price:

-- Whether it is a sever condition or just a mild treatment
+- Whether it is a severe condition or just a mild treatment

 - The length of treatment

 - The location of the orthodontist you visit